untoldone/bloomapi/README.md

 - [Current issues](https://github.com/untoldone/bloomapi/issues?q=-milestone%3ABacklog+is%3Aissue+is%3Aopen+) in focus for a future release or for review
 - [Current backlog](https://github.com/untoldone/bloomapi/issues?q=milestone%3ABacklog+is%3Aissue+is%3Aopen+) of issues that have been saved for later

-### Roadmap
-- Improve API search capabilities based on existing needs and usage
-- Improve libraries to make introducing new datasources an easy, well documented, process
-- Include easy to use, data documentation tools
-- Include useful public datasets out of the box such as NUCC Taxonomy Codes, Geo-coded locations in existing data sets (E.g. NPI), ICD-9/10 codes, UPIN crosswalk, and FDA's NDC.
-- Also include data loading code for datasets with licensing restrictions such as AHRQ's HCUP data and CPT codes.